ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Enjoy an Elk Viewing Carriage Ride at Thunder Bay Resort

 Looking for an autumn activity in Michigan that’s unlike anything you’ve ever experienced before?
-Take a visit to Thunder Bay Resort in Hillman, MI.
+Take a visit to Thunder Bay Resort in Hillman, Michigan.
 This resort and event space has been rated one of the best tourist destinations in the country, with events from murder mystery weekends to outdoor excursions.

 One of the most popular activities is the resort’s famous elk viewing, which has won awards and been described as a “real-life fairytale”.
 Visitors are welcome to take a carriage or sleigh ride to see the resort’s wild Rocky Mountain elk herds in their natural habitat, a woodland elk preserve.
 The ride takes you through picturesque forests and over natural streams in a carriage drawn by draft horses.